studentkittens/lncs-pandoc/paper.md

 complete list see [^dotgit]. `Git-annex` extends this folder structure by adding a `annex` folder to it.
 In this location `git-annex` related information is hold.

+## Backends

 When adding a file to `git-annex`, the file gets moved to the `.git/annex/objects/`-folder and a symbolic link to the data is created by default.
 This is a `git-annex` feature to avoid unwanted manipulation of the data.
 The filename itself is renamed in a way which name represents the cryptographic hash sum of the data itself.
-In this way the data might be validated by `git-annex`.
-This behavior is called `git annex indirect`-mode.
+The files are stored in a key-value manner according in the so called *backend*.
+In this way e.g. the data's integrity might be validated by `git-annex fsck`.
+For a complete list with supported backends see [^backends].
+The ,,symbolic link"-behavior is called `git annex indirect`-mode.

+## Direct mode

 As the symbolic link approach is not always a wanted behavior, there is also the `git annex direct` mode.
 This mode is also used when symbolic links are not